Apfelwurm/mattermost-autojoiner/readme.md

 ### Docker

-This method is intended to be run as just a image with your own database.
-Persistant storage is required for the storage/ directory.

 you can run the autojoiner with (for detailed environment variables see below):
 ```
 docker run --rm -it \